The national lockdown at the start of the COVID-19 pandemic had some interesting impacts on the environment.

-Pollution data from 10 UK cities shows that nitrogen dioxide levels and small particle pollution are significantly lower than usual for spring.
+Pollution data from 10 UK cities during lockdown showed that nitrogen dioxide levels and small particle pollution were significantly lower than usual for spring.

 Nitrogen dioxide and particulate matter can cause severe respiratory problems and worsen existing conditions such as asthma, so any overall reduction in pollution levels will benefit public health.